lmorg/murex/docs/commands/murex-docs.md

 # `murex-docs` - Command Reference

-> Displays the man pages for _murex_ builtins
+> Displays the man pages for Murex builtins

 ## Description

-Displays the man pages for _murex_ builtins.
+Displays the man pages for Murex builtins.

 ## Usage